epi/sapemu/README.md

 ---------------------

 **sapemu** plays SAP files of types **B**, **M**, **C**, **D** and **S**.
 The following memory areas are available for the loaded modules: $80-$FF, $0200-$CFFF, $DB80-$FFF9.
 Since no checks are done, songs that use other memory areas may (and usually they do) hang the computer.
-Some other songs (especially large **D** type files) may cause the crash as well - there may be various reasons, different in each individual case.
+Some other songs (especially large **D** type files) may cause crash as well - there may be various reasons, different in each individual case.

 Version history